 Family And Friends

-Along with his dad, Tiger asked Arnold Palmer for guidance early in his career.
+Along with his dad, Tiger Woods sought guidance from legends like Arnold Palmer early in his career.
+Your inner circle might hold similar value.

 Colleagues, Bosses, and Extended Network